Andis, Markazi

-Andis (انديس, also Romanized as Andīs; also known as Hendes, Hendīs, Hindis, and Īndes) is a village in Qareh Chay Rural District, in the Central District of Saveh County, Markazi Province, Iran.
-At the 2006 census, its population was 489, in 139 families.
+Andis (انديس) (Note: Also romanized as Andīs; also known as Hendes, Hendīs, Hindis, and Īndes) is a village in Qareh Chay Rural District of the Central District in Saveh County, Markazi province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 489 in 139 households.
+The following census in 2011 counted 394 people in 131 households.
+The 2016 census measured the population of the village as 343 people in 122 households.